sdmp/sdmp.github.io/docs/communication/index.md

 * Comments inside the YAML stream are **not** allowed.
 * More precisely, **only** values which are actual YAML properties or values are allowed.

-## Communication document encryption

-Prior to sending a communication document, the sending node *must* encrypt it according to the [network encryption](../cryptography/#network-encryption) specifications.
-A node sending a communication document without first encrypting is *must* be treated as though its keys have been compromised.

-XXXXXXX TODO: Basically it's like PGP, with the AES keys and stuff.

 ## Communication document properties

 All communication documents have, at the root of the YAML document, a single object